Chatswood railway station: Station layout

 The station consists of two island platforms – a city-bound platform and an outbound platform.
 The two centre platforms now serve as the terminus of the Sydney Metro Northwest line.
 The outer platforms serve the Northern and North Shore lines.
 A turnback / stabling road is located to the south of the station and is used to terminate some trains from the Sydney Metro.

 Access to Chatswood station is provided by a series of pedestrian walkways at three different intersections: Victoria Avenue and Railway Street, Chatswood Mall and Orchard Road, and Post Office Lane and Victor Street.
 Additional pedestrian entrances are available from Chatswood Central Plaza, adjacent to the north side of the station concourse.

 Because the station and tracks are level with the ground, the concourse is actually below street level despite being open-air in nature.
 The installation of new "jump-proof" opal card ticket barriers in 2018 reduces fare evasion and ensures faster entry into the concourse which features stairs, lifts, and escalators to access the platforms.
 The station fulfills Sydney Trains' Easy Access criteria.

 Services

-Chatswood station is served by bus routes operated by Busways, Forest Coach Lines, Hillsbus, Keolis Downer Northern Beaches, Transdev, Transit Systems, and two NightRide routes.
+Chatswood station is served by bus routes operated by Busways, CDC NSW, Keolis Downer Northern Beaches, Transit Systems and two NightRide routes.